-Course Objectives: To make the students to
+To make the students to

-- 1. Motivate to choose research as career - 2.
-Formulate the research problem, prepare the research design - 3.
-Identify various sources for literature review and data collection report writing
+- 1. Motivate to choose research as career, identify various sources for literature review and report writing - 2.
+Formulate the research problem, prepare the research design and Equip with good methods to analyze the collected data - 3.
+Know about IPR copyrights

-Course Outcomes: At the end of the course, student will be able to
+At the end of the course, student will be able to